Inequality Is a Bigger Threat to Our Democracy Than Putin Is

 Democrats and Republicans can’t agree on much, these days.
 But the profound threat that Vladimir Putin poses to our republic is one.
 John McCain has suggested that Russian interference in the 2016 campaign was an attack on “the foundation of democracy.”
 Hillary Clinton has called it a “a cyber 9/11” and “a direct attack on our institutions.”
 Senators, congressmen, and commentators — from both sides of the aisle — have voiced similar sentiments.

 This rhetoric might be a tad hyperbolic, but it isn’t wildly so.
-A large (and growing) body of evidence suggests that Russian agents aided the campaign of an American presidential candidate, in hopes of furthering their own special interests – and, perhaps, gaining a sympathetic ear at 1600 Pennsylvania Avenue.
+A large (and growing) body of evidence suggests that Russian agents aided the campaign of an American presidential candidate, in hopes of furthering their own special interests — and, perhaps, gaining a sympathetic ear at 1600 Pennsylvania Avenue.
 In pursuit of this end, the Kremlin disseminated mendacious propaganda over American social media and cable news, while using stolen emails to discredit their preferred candidate’s opponent.
-It’s possible that Putin might have even explored leveling an attack on our electoral infrastructure, itself – thereby, directly barring some Americans from having their voices heard at the ballot box.
+It’s possible that Putin might have even explored leveling an attack on our electoral infrastructure itself — thereby directly barring some Americans from having their voices heard at the ballot box.

 In a liberal democracy, the legitimacy of a state is founded on the integrity of its elections.
 Spread doubt about the latter, and the former starts to fall away.
 If Americans believe that their leaders do not derive their power from the popular will, but merely from the favor of shadowy puppet-masters, then civic engagement and social trust will decay.
 Voter participation will decline, along with confidence in public institutions.
 And these developments will, in turn, make it easier for bad actors to manipulate the democratic process.
 Eventually, cynicism about democracy could make some voters welcome the prospect of authoritarian rule.
 This is why it’s so vital that Russian interference in our elections is investigated and deterred.